 Then it was yoga at home, with friends and family, via VHS tapes (yes, that long ago!) and classes here and there.

-Email me for personal yoga sessions (also via Zoom) or to come to a session in the Wanaka area.
+Email me for personal yoga sessions (also via Zoom) or to come to a session in the Wanaka and Hawea area.

 Instagram because I like to overcome my own personal social media dilemma.